 Q: What if I think my tax bill is too high?

 A: Once you have received your tax bill, it is too late to appeal your assessment for that levy year.
-Assessments should be appealed soon after assessment notices are published and mailed in the prior year.
+Assessments should be appealed within 30 days after the assessment notices are published and mailed for the previous assessment year.
 Only actual errors of fact (e.g., missing exemptions, incorrect square footage, miscalculation of tax rate, etc.) can be corrected after you receive your tax bill.
 If you believe an actual error of fact was made on your tax bill, please contact the Assessment Office.

 Q: What if I think my assessment is too high?

-A: To make a complaint on your assessed value, you may file an appeal with the Fulton County Board of Review.
+A: To make a complaint on your assessed value, you may ask for an informal review by your Township Assessor or the County Deputy Assessors.
+If you do are not happy with your assessment after the informal review, you may file an appeal with the Fulton County Board of Review.
 Commercial, residential, and farm appeal forms are available on this website.
 You have 30 days from the date of publication in order to file a complaint with our office.

 Q: How do I file an appeal?

-A: Every year you have 30 days from the publication date for the township the property is in to file an appeal.
+A: Every year you have 30 days from the publication date for your Township to file an appeal.
 This date of publication varies from year to year.
-The appeal will be applied for the tax year you file.
-(For example, if you file in 2009, the decision will be applied to the 2009 tax bill which is payable in 2010).
+The appeal will be applied for the assessment year for which you file.
+(For example, if you file a complaint on the 2023 assessment, the decision will be applied to the 2023 assessment year, which affects the tax bill that is payable in 2024).

 Determine if your appeal is to be on equity or on market value.
 When filing on equity you are comparing assessments of comparable properties in your neighborhood.
 In a market value complaint, you can find recent sales data to support the fact that your home may be over-assessed.
 Remember, you need to use comparable properties.
 That means properties of similar size, story height, quality of construction, and style.

 Along with the Board of Review Complaint form, evidence should be supplied.
 It is up to the taxpayer to find the information needed to make your appeal convincing.
-Examples of evidence are: A market analysis from a licensed realtor; A certified appraisal; Comparable sheet; Closing/Settlement statement; and Pictures are requested.
+Examples of evidence are: A market analysis from a licensed realtor; A certified appraisal; Comparable sheet; Closing/Settlement statement; and Pictures.

 The Board of Review Complaint forms are available in the Supervisor of Assessments Office and on this website.
-Also, real estate transfer declarations and property record cards for you to support your appeal by address and pin number are in the office for taxpayers to view.
+Also, real estate transfer declarations and property record cards for you to support your appeal by address and parcel index number are in the office for taxpayers to view.

 Note: The Board of Review Rules and Regulations can change every session.
 The rules will be available in the Supervisor of Assessment Office or posted online.